licanhua/selenium-automation/README.md

 **You only need annotate the AutomationDriver with @Rule, automation framework would help you handle all the dirt work**

-A new way to handle navigation.
+Best practice of page navigation.
 -------------
 If you have tens of Pages, It would be a nightmare to navigate between them.
 A very good practice is never new Page() in your test cases.
-I always define a Pages.java to handle all navigation.
+And always define a Pages.java to handle all navigation.
 This framework provide PageHelper to help you create new Pages and navigate between them.
 Only thing you need to know is which Page class you are navigate to.

-**New Code Sample**
+The new created page is ready for you to use, and it includes all the features framework supports like auto validation, ajax element wait, ...

     public class Pages {
         public static HomePage homePage() {